Part 6 -

 Forensic Architecture’s findings across these fields were summed up in an article on their website.
 It’s worth keeping in mind that no amount of data, no matter how expansive in data or areas of coverage, can come even come close to covering the scale of destruction and inhumanity on Palestinians in Gaza.

-To describe all of the atrocities of Israel’s genocide on Gaza so far would require a whole website, and even then it would be insufficient.
 The IOF has inhumanely destroyed all semblance of life in the Strip, continuously blocked aid from coming in, targeted journalists, destroyed all the universities, most of the buildings and roads demolished, closed the border crossings for medical evacuations, targeted civil defense workers in addition to healthcare professionals, bombed UNRWA schools sheltering displaced refugees, and a never-ending list of war crimes.

 In addition to the media, the governments of Western countries – such as the US, UK, Germany, France, and more – have provided endless funding and diplomatic cover for the genocide during this time.